ZeCrusher/Null-Modem/README.md

 # Null-Modem
 Null modem is a communication method for directly connecting two computers using an RS-232 serial cable.
 This little program is made in DOS to test the connection.
+A null modem cable connects a machine (RS-232) to a machine (RS-232) - PC to PC.

 This little program runs under MS-DOS.
 You can use DOSBox and compile it with Borland C++.